Chapter 1 - 2 weeks after

-“You’re Drafts?”
-The kid paused, looking thoughtful.
+“You’re Drafts?” the kid paused, looking thoughtful.
 “You still saved the world though!
 That’s amazing!
 Even my older brother signed up too!”

-“Which one’s he?”
+“That’s cool.
+Which one’s he?”
 Peggy asked kindly.

 Peg, really?
 Cas teased, rolling his eyes.
-Little bit early in the term for you to be eyeing people up.
+Little early in the term for you to be eyeing people up.